 Non-alcoholic fatty liver disease

-Effect of Duodenectomy
+Effects of Duodenectomy

 The duodenum is a source of various peptide hormones.
-Among them, motilin is a 22 amino acid peptide primarily localized in enterochromaffin cells of the duodenum and proximal jejunum[6], which is known to be responsible for the phase III activity of the gastroduodenal migrating motor complex (MMC)[6].
-It was found that exogenous motilin could induce premature phase III contraction in upper gastrointestinal tract and reduced plasma concentration of motilin was associated with gastroparesis (Table 1).
-Therefore, PD leading to inevitable removal of duodenum can reduce the plasma level of motilin, resulting in delayed gastric emptying (gastroparesis) by diminishing coordinating movement of stomach, duodenum and proximal jejunum.
+Among them, motilin is a 22 amino acid peptide that is primarily localized in enterochromaffin cells of the duodenum and proximal jejunum[6], which is known to be responsible for phase III activity of the gastroduodenal migrating motor complex (MMC)[6].
+It was found that exogenous motilin could induce premature phase III contraction in the upper gastrointestinal tract.
+Moreover, reduced plasma concentrations of motilin were associated with gastroparesis (Table 1).
+Therefore, PD can lead to the inevitable removal of the duodenum, which can reduce plasma levels of motilin, resulting in delayed gastric emptying (gastroparesis) by reducing coordinated stomach, duodenum and proximal jejunum movements.

 Motilin is not yet available for clinical use.
-However, there are several clinical evidences supporting this experiments and hypothesis.
-Naritomi, et al[7] evaluated the first occurrence of MMC and motilin in patients with pylorus-preserving pancreaticoduodenectomy (PPPD) and duodenm-preserving pancreatic head resection (DPPHR).
-They found that PPPD group required longer time period for first gastric phase III recovery, and plasma level of motilin was lower.
-Yeo, et al[8] performed prospective randomized placebo-controlled trial and found that erythromycin could significantly accelerate gastric emptying after PD and reduce the incidence of delayed gastric emptying (DGE) by 37%.
-In fact, erythromycin can act as motilin agonist by binding motilin receptors, and its clinical benefit to improve gastric emptying has been shown in diabetic gastroparesis[9] and postvagotomy gastroparesis[10].
-Masunaga, et al[11] also showed manometric evidence of improved early gastric stasis by erythromycin after PPPD.
-Administration of saline caused no change in gastric or jejunal motility, however, erythromycin was found to induce phase III- like gastric contraction and reduced the amount of gastric juice output in all patients.
+However, there is some clinical evidence to support these experiments and hypotheses.
+Naritomi et al[7] evaluated the first occurrence of MMC and motilin in patients with pylorus-preserving pancreaticoduodenectomy (PPPD) and duodenum-preserving pancreatic head resection (DPPHR).
+They found that the PPPD group required a longer amount of time for initial gastric phase III recovery, and the plasma levels of motilin were lower.
+Yeo et al[8] performed a prospective randomized placebo-controlled trial and found that erythromycin could significantly accelerate gastric emptying after PD and reduce the incidence of delayed gastric emptying (DGE) by 37%.
+Indeed, erythromycin can act as a motilin agonist by binding motilin receptors, and its clinical benefit to improve gastric emptying has been demonstrated in diabetic gastroparesis[9] and postvagotomy gastroparesis[10].
+Masunaga et al[11] also showed manometric evidence of improved early gastric stasis by erythromycin after PPPD.
+Administration of saline caused no changes in gastric or jejunal motility; however, erythromycin could induce phase III- like gastric contraction and reduce the amount of gastric juice output in all patients.

 Duodenectomy also influences on the secretion of other gastrointestinal hormones.
-Malfertheiner, et al[12] showed plasma level of pancreatic polypeptide (PP) was altered with no cyclic pattern in duodenectomized dog.
-Muller, et al[13] evaluated the change of CCK, PP, and gastrin in PPPD and DPPHR patients.
-It was found that PP was significantly reduced in both PPPD and DPPHR, and cholecystokinin (CCK) was decreased in early postoperative period after PPPD.
-Tangoku, et al[14], and Kingsnorth, et al[15] evaluated plasma gastrin and CCK response between stand PD and PPPD.
-Basal plasma levels of gastrin and CCK were significantly higher in controls than in patients with standard PD (p < 0.05), suggesting preservation of stomach and the part of duodenum (pylorus-preserving) appeared more physiologic procedure in performing PD.
+Malfertheiner et al[12] showed that plasma levels of pancreatic polypeptide (PP) were altered with no cyclic pattern in duodenectomized dogs.
+Muller et al[13] evaluated changes in CCK, PP, and gastrin in PPPD and DPPHR patients.
+They found that PP was significantly reduced in both PPPD and DPPHR, and cholecystokinin (CCK) was reduced in an early postoperative period after PPPD.
+Tangoku et al[14], and Kingsnorth et al[15] evaluated plasma gastrin and CCK responses between standard PD and PPPD.
+Basal plasma levels of gastrin and CCK were significantly higher in controls compared with patients with standard PD (p < 0.05), suggesting that preservation of the stomach and part of the duodenum (pylorus-preserving) appeared to be a more physiological procedure for performing PD.

-As for reduced gastrin level following PD, it was proposed that postoperative atrophic change of remnant pancreas after PD can be derived from removal of the duodenum and distal stomach, because these organs are the source of gastric stimulation[16].
-Jang, et al[17] investigated interesting topic on the effect of induced hypergastrinemia on the prevention of pancreatic atrophy after PPPD.
-They performed randomized control study and successfully proved that induced hypergastrinemia by Lansoprazole could prevent postoperative volume change of remnant pancreas and preserve long-term exocrine and endocrine function in patients with PPPD, suggesting one of good examples to show how potential physiological changes could well translated into our clinical practice for proper management of the patients who underwent PD.
+Regarding reduced gastrin levels following PD, it has been proposed that postoperative atrophic changes in the remnant pancreas after PD can be derived from removal of the duodenum and distal stomach because these organs are a source of gastric stimulation[16].
+Jang et al[17] investigated the effects of induced hypergastrinemia on the prevention of pancreatic atrophy after PPPD.
+They performed a randomized control study and successfully demonstrated that induced hypergastrinemia by Lansoprazole could prevent postoperative volume change of the remnant pancreas and preserve long-term exocrine and endocrine function in patients with PPPD.
+This study is a good example to show how potential physiological changes can be translated into clinical practice for proper management of patients who undergo PD.